alomo90/SK-Wiki/Formulas/mine-gold.md

   gold = (15,000 × 6.5) + ((probes - 15,000) × 2.5)
   ```

 This provided a steady but linear progression.
+It also had a cap on how much can be mined.

 ### ✨ **New Formula**
 The updated formula introduces a dynamic calculation to encourage more strategic gameplay: